 Many people know someone who drinks alcohol often and in excessive amounts.
 While they may express some initial concern about the person’s health, stereotypes about what proves a person is really sick can blind them.

 This may cause a person not to confront a loved one who shows signs of being addicted to alcohol.
 If they do try to intervene, the loved one may push back by citing how someone who holds their life together in certain ways cannot be considered a true alcoholic.

-It may not be easy to determine how to tell if someone is a high-functioning alcoholic.
-A high-functioning alcoholic is someone who is clinically addicted to alcohol while still maintaining the facade of someone who has not yet reached that point.
-They are able to maintain certain elements of their lives that may fool others into believing they don’t have a problem.
+It may not be easy to determine if someone is a high-functioning alcoholic, even if it’s your own spouse.
+A high-functioning alcoholic is someone who is clinically addicted to alcohol while still maintaining the façade of someone who has not yet reached that point.
+They’re able to maintain certain elements of their lives that may fool others into believing they don’t have a problem.

 This owes to the stereotype that anyone who struggles with alcohol addiction is constantly drunk, unable to hold down a job, and a host of other false ideas.
 The person may actually demonstrate an outward appearance to others that everything is fine.
 At worst, they may look like someone who just enjoys a good time and some binge drinking.

 A study done by the National Institute on Alcohol Abuse and Alcoholism put the number of functional alcoholics among all levels of alcoholics at 19.5%.
 The report stated that they are “typically middle-aged, well-educated, with stable jobs and families”.
 Approximately one-third of them are part of a multigenerational family history of alcoholism.
 In addition, about 25% have experienced a major depressive illness.

 A high-functioning alcoholic may be able to do some or all of the following: